Ceasar/Encyclopedia/src/adler_1966.rst

 The first two readings are reading for understanding.
 As a reader becomes expert, these may be performed simultaneously.
 The third is distinct, as a reader must understand an author before criticizing him.

+The first two readings and the third must be done somewhat separately;
+understanding the author must always precede criticizing or judging him.

 ..
 126